-Table 9 below illustrates the annual income for households living within the City of Cape Town based on 2016 data from the Stats SA Community Survey.
+Table 9 below illustrates the annual income for households living within the City of Cape Town based on 2016 data from the Statis SA Community Survey.
 It shows the proportion of households at varying income levels, which have been divided into three categories - the low-, middle- and high-income brackets.
+Those in the low-income bracket have a monthly income of 0 - R4 218, while those in the middle- and high-income brackets have a respective monthly income threshold of R4 218 - R33 742, and R33 743 - R269 934 and above.

-&lt;sup>7The income data takes both 2019, 2020 and 2021 into consideration, meaning the COVID-19 pandemic is to some degree taken into consideration.
+3 The income data takes both 2019 and 2020 into consideration, meaning the COVID-19 pandemic is to some degree taken into consideration.
 More data is needed to understand the full impact.
 Unknown incomes were removed from the analysis.